pavit14/Early-Prediction-of-Sepsis/README.md

 cd data
 wget -r -N -c -np --accept="*.psv" https://physionet.org/files/challenge-2019/1.0.0/

-4) Come out of data directory
+4) Come out of data directory.
+You are now in dags directory. cd ..
-cd ..

 5) Run the below command for setting up the airflow and docker.